-Looking for Professional Liability Insurance?
+Are you looking for Homeowners Insurance Coverage?
 Welcome to San Tan Insurance!
-We work with many Insurance companies serving all of Arizona, and are located in downtown Gilbert.
+We work with many home insurance companies serving all of Arizona, and are located in downtown Gilbert.

-We research the best Professional Liability Insurance rates and coverage options.
+We research the best Home Insurance rates and coverage options.

 In America, professional liability insurance (PLI) is most commonly referred to as E&O or errors and omission insurance.
 It is commonly used by companies whose business is to provide clients with a service or their expertise rather than a physical product.
 For example, if you develop a website for a client but they decide the site doesn’t fulfill its purpose, E&O insurance covers you in the event the client sues you.